 There are many contracting opportunities that arise from disaster recovery operations.
-Emergency Responders need vendors that can clear debris, provide facility support services, furnish necessary supplies, and much more.
-In the aftermath of a disaster, different aspsects of the recovery operations may be led by the federal government through FEMA, state government response programs, city or county emergency response programs, or non-profit organizations like the American Red Cross.
+Emergency responders need vendors that can clear debris, provide facility support services, furnish necessary supplies, and much more.
+In the aftermath of a disaster, different aspects of the recovery operations may be led by the federal government through FEMA, state government response programs, city or county emergency response programs, or non-profit organizations like the American Red Cross.
 There are important steps that you must complete to be prepared to participate in any of these opportunities.

 Contracting with FEMA

 - Obtain a DUNS number and register with the System for Award Management (SAM) to be eligible for federal contracts.

 - Read about FEMA procedures and register your company and capabilities at “Doing Business with FEMA”.